 The problem with sugar is that it contributes to inflammation of the arterial walls.
 It does that by generating an insulin spike, and when insulin spikes continuously it starts to ravage the fragile, but ultra-important endothelial lining of blood vessels.
 If the endothelial lining becomes damaged, all the well-known precursors of cardiovascular problems swarm to the scene and create the inflammatory mayhem that eventually leads to heart attack and stroke.

-What’s worse is that excessive sugar consumption can also cause weight gain.
-Weight gain, combined with sustained high insulin levels, can lead to insulin resistance and diabetes—which further increases your risk of cardiovascular disease.
+Excessive sugar consumption causes weight gain, combined with high insulin levels, which can lead to insulin resistance and diabetes—and further increases your risk of cardiovascular disease.
+Dr. Stephen Sinatra

 Most of the sugar you eat is “hidden,” usually under the disguise of high fructose corn syrup.
 This corn-based sweetener is used in thousands of foods, from ketchup and tomato sauce to soft drinks and crackers.
 Other names for processed sugar can include- brown sugar (which is simply white sugar with added molasses), brown rice syrup, cane syrup, dextrose, high fructose, fruit-juice concentrate, and glucose-fructose.
 So take an extra minute to read the packaging and see what’s hidden in your food.